oracle-livelabs/pts/ai-vector-search-apex-adb/setup/setup.md

 4. Click Create and save the pre-auth request URL in a document for later use.
 ![alt text](images/copypreauth.png)

+## Summary

+You now know how to generate credentials using OCI console.

 You may now [proceed to the next lab](#next).

 ## Acknowledgements